 Obesity is a growing problem in cats.
-It’s estimated that ten to 30 percent of the cats seen by veterinarians are overweight.
-There’s a good chance their life span will be shortened because they are more prone to arthritis, diabetes mellitus, and fatty liver syndrome.
+It’s estimated that ten to 30 percent of the cats seen by vets are overweight.
+There’s a good chance their life span will be shortened because they’re more prone to arthritis, diabetes mellitus, and fatty liver syndrome.

 If your cat has put on a few pounds, well, you can probably empathize.
 You can also help them lose weight the old-fashioned way: diet and exercise.
 Of course, you must ask your veterinarian before putting your cat on a new exercise or feeding routine!

 Here are some tips to get your cat in shape and keep them that way.

 Getting your cat moving is especially important.
 You might not be able to take them jogging — although, you can teach them to walk on a treadmill — but there are plenty of creative ways to add exercise to your cat’s life.

 Bonus: they’ll be less bored and less inclined to shred your sofa just because they don’t have anything else to do.

 Cats have short attention spans, so putting them on an exercise program shouldn’t take a lot of time.
 Keep sessions short.
 Two to five minutes a few times a day is plenty.